Sage-Bionetworks/synapse-login-scipool/README.md

 (OIDC) identity provider

 ## Configurations
-The app must be configured with six parameters which can be passed as properties, environment variables, AWS Simple System Management (SSM) parameters, or a properties file on the class loader search path called [global.properties](src/main/resources/global.properties)
+The app is configured with parameters listed below, which can be passed as properties, environment variables, AWS Simple System Management (SSM) parameters, or a properties file on the class loader search path called [global.properties](src/main/resources/global.properties)